Boards of Review: An Overview for All Ranks

 The particulars below pertain only to the Discovery and Pathfinder awards.

-- The board of review is chaired by the crew president.* There is no required number of Venturers for the board, but a group of three—the chair and two members—is considered most appropriate.
+- Discovery and Pathfinder boards of review consist of the award candidate’s peers in the crew, and the board is chaired by the crew president.* There is no required number of Venturers for the board, but a group of three—the chair and two members—is considered most appropriate.
 Fewer than that does not fully reflect the importance of the award milestones.
 The chair selects the other board members from the crew.

 - Two adults registered with the crew, preferably members of the crew committee, must be present during the board of review in a nonvoting advisory capacity.
 The crew Advisor and associate Advisors are not members of the board of review, but may be present as observers, and they may serve as one or both of the registered adults present.

 - At no time should there be more adults than Venturers present at a board of review.